 The pursuit of ‘other options’, such as SORT, is thought to be something that John Bolton favours greatly as he was involved in the negotiation of that treaty while at the State Department in 2002.
 He has also been a frequent and vocal critic of New START, deriding it as “unilateral disarmament” by the United States, as, among other things, it failed to take into consideration Russia’s significant arsenal of non-strategic nuclear weapons.

-President Putin has repeatedly expressed his desire to keep New START, and at the Helsinki summit in July 2018 reportedly presented the Trump administration with a number of proposals “to work together further to interact on the disarmament agenda, military and technical cooperation”.
+President Putin has repeatedly expressed his desire to keep New START, and at the Helsinki summit in July 2018 reportedly presented the Trump administration with several proposals “to work together further to interact on the disarmament agenda, military and technical cooperation”.
 Included in those were proposals to begin discussions on extending New START, reaffirming commitment to the INF treaty and to resume dialogue on Russian concerns about the US’ missile defence plans.

 A potential compromise?